 In this post, we’ll explain why these abilities matter and look at some of the most important negotiation abilities employers look for in new hires.
 We will also examine some top tips to help you include negotiation skills in your resume.

 Are you a great negotiator?
 The average person may hear “negotiation skills” and think that they’re only needed at jobs where major business deals are hammered out.
 However, negotiation skills are used in most workplaces to some extent.
 Leaders use them.
 Managers use them.
 And yes, most employees use them in one manner or another.
 They just don’t recognize that they’re negotiating.

 So, what are negotiation skills?
 At their simplest, they are all the skills used to reach some level of compromise or accommodation with others.
-These skills range from communication abilities to creative thinking and collaborative abilities.
-Workplace negotiation skills are common, but also commonly misunderstood.
-The fact is that we all negotiate in one way or another, with co-workers, managers, customers, and company leaders.
+These skills range from communication abilities to creative thinking and collaborative talents.
+Workplace negotiation skills are common but also commonly misunderstood.
+The fact is that we all negotiate, in one way or another, with co-workers, managers, customers, and company leaders.
 The key is to identify your negotiation strengths and figure out how to convey those skills to a prospective employer.

-(We wrote a good post here on the right skills to include in a resume.)
+Expand your knowledge: We wrote a good post here on the right skills to include in a resume.

 Reach accommodations with vendors

 Collaborate with team members to determine project roles